waveclaw/puppet-facter_cacheable/README.md

 ## Limitations

-Supports Puppet 3.3.0 - 4.4.2.
-Tested on AIX, recent vintage Solaris, SuSE, RedHat and RedHat-derivatives.
+Supports F/OSS Puppet 3.3.0 - 4.0.0.
+Tested on AIX, recent vintage Solaris, SuSE,
+RedHat and RedHat-derivatives.

+Does not support Puppet Enterprise due to the cached value wipe on each run.

 Don't be surprised if is works elsewhere, too.
 Or if it sets you house on fire.